fabsberry/HouLEAP-Py3/README.md

 An example hip file is included to get you started.

 # Setup

-> :warning: The LEAP Motion base library **only works with python 2**, make sure to use this plugin if you haven't installed a python 3 houdini version (now default)!

 First, you obviously have to install the Leap Motion drivers.